rand_distr/

 }

-/// Error type returned from `Normal::new` and `LogNormal::new`.
+/// Error type returned from [`Normal::new`] and [`LogNormal::new`](crate::LogNormal::new).

 #[derive(Clone, Copy, Debug, PartialEq, Eq)]